sohooo/k8s-playbooks/README.md

   to service control-plane nodes before workers.
 - A GPU labelling playbook that detects NVIDIA hardware on each node and applies `gpu=on` or `gpu=off` Kubernetes labels so every node is consistently marked for GPU scheduling frameworks such as [HAMi](https://github.com/Project-HAMi/HAMi).
+- A troubleshooting toolkit playbook that gathers multi-node network traces, cluster diagnostics, and packages the findings for
+  SRE or vendor escalation.

 ## Repository layout